 For lowest power consumption on DVDD and IOVDD, stop the external clock when in power-down mode.
 The device does not gate the external clock.
 When running off the external clock, provide at a minimum two additional tCLKs after the POWERDOWN command is issued, otherwise the device does not enter power-down mode.
-Because an external clock can be gated for lower power consumption, selecting the internal oscillator before sending the POWERDOWN command is recommended.
+Alternatively, select the internal oscillator before sending the POWERDOWN command to avoid any issues with decoding of the POWERDOWN and WAKEUP commands.